skylark-net/skylark-net-http/README.md

-# skylark-langx-xhr
+# skylark-net-http
-The  skylark xhr library for javascript language extension.
+The  skylark http library for net programming.